Good parent-teacher relationships

 4. Evaluate the solutions

 Once you and the teacher have listed as many ideas as possible, think about the advantages, disadvantages and consequences of each solution.
 If a solution has more disadvantages or negative consequences than advantages, cross it off your list.
-Keep doing this until only useful and possible solutions remain.
+Keep doing this until only the best solutions remain.

 When you’re doing this, it’s important to be realistic.
 For example, it’s not reasonable to expect a teacher to sit with your child during difficult activities, but it’s reasonable to expect the teacher to check in with your child every so often.